supreme-gg-gg/supreme-gg-gg.github.io/content/page/about.md

 comments: false
 ---

 My name is Jet Chiang.
 I grew up in Hong Kong and I am now studying at the University of Toronto.
-I am motivated to seek constant self improvement and personal growth through actively taking on different challenges in engineering, leadership, and innovation.
+I am motivated to seek constant self improvement and personal growth through actively taking on different challenges in engineering, innovation, and leadership.
+I like learning random stuff and spending most of my time on cool and novel projects.
 Toronto is one of the birthplaces of artificial intelligence, and I am excited to be part of the impactful research and transformative innovation happening here.

 > "Devote the rest of your life to making progress." -- Epictetus